neos/fusion-form/Documentation/FusionReference.rst

 - Render hidden `__identity` fields for all fields that are bound to properties of persisted objects.
 - Render hidden `empty` fields for `checkbox` and `submit[multiple]` fields make sure unselected values are send to the controller.

-:form: (DataStructure) see `Neos.Fusion.Form:Component.Form`_
+:form: (`Neos.Fusion.Form:Definition.Form`_) used to populate the `form` context but is not available via `props`
+:form.request: (ActionRequest, defaults to the the current `request`) The data the form is bound to.
+Can contain objects, scalar and nested values.
+:form.namespacePrefix: (string, defaults to `request.getArgumentNamespace()`) The data the form is bound to.
+Can contain objects, scalar and nested values.
+:form.data: (mixed, defaults to `Neos.Fusion:DataStructure`) The data the form is bound to.
+Can contain objects, scalar and nested values.
+:form.target: (string, default to `Neos.Fusion:UriBuilder`) The target uri the form will be sent to.
+:form.method:  (string, default to `post`) The form method.
-:attributes: (string), all props are rendered as attributes to the form tag
+:form.encoding: (string, default to `multipart/form-data` when `form.method` == `post`) The form enctype `multipart/form.data` is required for file-uploads.:attributes: (string), all props are rendered as attributes to the form tag
+:attributes: (`Neos.Fusion:DataStructure`_) form attributes, will override all automatically rendered ones
 :content: (string, defaults to '') afx content with the form controls

 Example::